satish1650/Ultimate-RAG/README.md

 ### Notebook 11: RAG Evaluation with LLM-as-Judge
 **Module 3: RAG Evaluation Techniques**
 #### 🎯 Learning Objectives
-By completing this notebook, you will:
+📚 By completing this notebook, you will Learn:
 - Understand the **LLM-as-Judge evaluation methodology**
 - Learn when to use LLM-as-Judge vs automated frameworks like Ragas
 - Implement a **complete RAG pipeline** (same as Notebook 10)